phel-lang/phel-lang/doc/content/documentation/getting-started.md

 php -S localhost:8000 ./src/index.php
 ```

-In the browser, the URL `http://localhost:8000` will now print "Hello World".
+In the browser, the URL `http://localhost:8000` will now print "Hello, World!".

+## Launch the REPL

+To try Phel you can run a REPL by executing the `./vendor/bin/phel repl` command.

 ## Editor support